Source: European Union 2020

 - guided visits of labs, research institutes, and other relevant places that are usually closed to the public

-Grants can cover up to two years.
-Their value varies according to the scale of the events proposed.
+The value of grants varies according to the scale of the events proposed.

 HOW DO WE APPLY?